 Clare talked us through Code Club’s journey from year one, ending with 1000 schools in the UK having a code club to the end of year 3 where there were 4000 Code Clubs internationally!

 It was an amazing journey Clare went through, with many lessons learned, from how to be a leader to what kids need to motivate them.
-The lesson that stuck with me above all other’s thought was about making your goals public.
+The lesson that stuck with me above all others though, was about making your goals public.
 Once you’ve told the world, that’s a real commitment, and there’s no going back!

 Liz Hamburger on “Idea to Execution and Beyond” by Ashley Baxter